ncbi/ncbi-cxx-toolkit-public/src/app/oligofar/README.txt

                 i.e. integer ASCII value or `+' followed by character which corresponds to the phrap score of 0.

-    --guide-max-mism=count
-    -x count    Maximal number of mismatches for hits in guidefile to be used.

     --colorspace=+|-
     -c +|-      Input is in di-base colorspace encoding.
 Hashing and alignment will be performed in the colorspace encoding.
-                Not compatible with -q, -1, -2 parameters.
+Requires -q0.

     --NaHSO3=+|- (Development)
                 Turns sodium bisulfite treatment simulation mode on or off.
                 Make sure to use reasonable value for -A.

-    --output-flags=-eumxtadh
+    --output-flags=-eumxtadrh
+    -O-eumxtadrh
-    -O-eumxtadh Controls what types of records should be produced on output.
+                Controls what types of records should be produced on output.
                 See OUTPUT FORMAT section below.
 Flags stand for: e - empty line
                 u - unmapped reads